-How will I be compensated?
+How will I be compensated by renters insurance?

 When you make a successful claim, your insurer may repair or replace your damaged belongings or pay you the amount it would cost to repair or replace them.

-Most providers offer ‘new for old’ replacement on covered items.
+Many providers offer ‘new for old’ replacement on covered items.
 This covers the full cost of replacing your belongings with new ones.

 Alternatively, some providers may offer you the value of your lost or damaged belongings.
 The main difference is that this looks at what the item is worth at the time it is insured.
 For example, your laptop may be currently valued at $500, so you would only receive this amount.
 However, it may cost you more money to buy a new laptop that is of the same quality.
 Because ‘new for old’ replacement generally offers you a higher level of cover, the premiums may be more expensive than value replacement.
-Consider the policy’s terms and conditions carefully or contact your insurer to confirm whether a policy you’re considering will offer ‘new for old’ or value replacement cover for your items.
+Consider the terms and conditions for the policy carefully or contact your insurer to confirm whether a policy you’re considering will offer ‘new for old’ or value replacement cover for your items.

 Can I get renters insurance if I am living in a share house?

 Insurance policies typically don’t let you pick and choose which rooms to cover.
 This means you may not be able to just insure your room, and instead would need to take out insurance for the entire household.

 Depending on whether or not your housemates want to chip in, you can either add or leave their stuff off the valuable items list.
 If you do choose to only cover your own belongings, this could help keep premiums low.